kamranahmedse/developer-roadmap/src/data/roadmaps/software-architect/content/100-software-architect-basics/102-levels-of-architecture/100-application-architecture.md

 ### Monolithic Architecture:

 A single, self-contained application where all components are tightly integrated into a single codebase.

-Example: Traditional Content Management Systems (CMS) where the frontend, backend, and database are part of a single application.
+**Example**: Traditional Content Management Systems (CMS) where the frontend, backend, and database are part of a single application.

 ### Microservices Architecture: